emad-elsaid/estimate/README.md

 Estimate
 =====

 An Estimation board for teams. non-persistent memory based.
-Fast and simple. ~100 ruby lines.
+Fast and simple.

 ![Screenshot-2021-04-16_19-18-36](https://user-images.githubusercontent.com/54403/115060881-ae5f1400-9ee8-11eb-9386-4c5a782fd958.png)

 ## How it works

-- A ruby server with Sinatra
+- A C server
 - CSS with Bulma
 - Saves all data in memory
 - User can create board with votes options.
-- When the server needs the user to have identity it'll redirect him to set his username and assign uuid
+- When the server needs the user to have identity it'll redirect him to set his username
 - When the board votes changes it'll refresh automatically
 - Users can edit boards
 - Users can vote on cards